How should you treat an ingrown hair cyst?

 - there are many painful ingrown hairs, which could be due to a bacterial infection in the hair follicles

 - the skin is very dry with many small bumps that can have heads, as this could be a condition called keratosis pilaris

 It is easy to mistake a harmless cyst for a more serious skin condition.
 Anyone who has a cyst that does not clear up after a week or two should see their doctor.

 Prompt treatment can be lifesaving in the case of skin cancer, serious skin infections, and other dangerous skin problems.

-Preventing ingrown hairs is the best way to prevent ingrown hair cysts from developing.
+Preventing ingrown hairs is the best way to prevent this type of cyst from developing.
 However, if cysts do appear, they are usually harmless and often go away on their own.

-People who frequently develop cysts, razor burn, or ingrown hairs should discuss with a doctor strategies for reducing the occurrence of these annoying skin conditions.
+People who frequently develop cysts, razor burn, or ingrown hairs should ask their doctor about strategies for reducing the occurrence of these annoying skin conditions.

 In most cases, a few changes in a person's skin care routine can significantly reduce the risk of ingrown hairs and the related irritation.

 We picked linked items based on the quality of products, and list the pros and cons of each to help you determine which will work best for you.
 We partner with some of the companies that sell these products, which means Healthline UK and our partners may receive a portion of revenues if you make a purchase using a link(s) above.